kristinemlarson/gnssrefl/README.md

 The latest pypi version can be found here [![PyPI Version](https://img.shields.io/pypi/v/gnssrefl.svg)](https://pypi.python.org/pypi/gnssrefl)

+You can now store coordinates for your local GNSS-IR sites.
+See [file formats](https://gnssrefl.readthedocs.io/en/latest/pages/file_structure.html) for more information.

 ![](docs/myAnimation.gif)

 I made this animation ages ago - so it is in Matlab.
 I would be happy to host a link to